 I fully support Wait Until 8th's mission to educate families of early smartphone risks and to create a community of support.
 I took the Wait Until 8th pledge for my own children, and I am proud to be sharing their positive message to many families.

 Update on Wait Until 8th Pledge

 More than 3,700 families from 50 states and 600+ schools have signed the Wait Until 8th pledge.
 Please continue to spread the word to friends and family.
-We have several sources available on our FAQ page now to help get the word out in your community.
+We have several resources available on our Resource page now to help get the word out in your community.
 Many thanks for your dedicated support!